-This relatively wide range of strongly performing algorithms is also underlined in Tables \ref{tab:mc_general_AE}) and \ref{tab:mc_general_NKLD}), where we observe a relatively high fluctuation with regard to the best performance on specific datasets.
+These overall trends are also confirmed in Tables \ref{tab:mc_general_AE}) and \ref{tab:mc_general_NKLD}), where the \emph{HDx} method stands out with regard to both AE and NKLD.
 In addition, from the overall distributions of errors in Figures \ref{fig:mc_gen_boxes_AE}) and \ref{fig:mc_gen_boxes_NKLD}) it becomes apparent that these algorithms also have strong differences in the variance of their performances.
 In particular, the \emph{GPAC} method appears to have a much higher variance in its error scores compared to the rest, whereas the \emph{ED} and \emph{readme} methods display the lowest variance in their performances.
-However, the given results also have one big similarity with the results from the binary setting, i.e., all algorithms which are based on the classify and count principle display subpar performances even when optimizing quantification-based loss functions.
+However, the given results also have one big similarity with the results from the binary setting, i.e., all algorithms which are based on the classify and count principle display subpar performances, even when optimizing quantification-based loss functions.